 A few last words about my Hcg Diet Plan…

 I hope this has helped those of you looking for a more flexible approach to the Hcg Diet.
-As I said in the beginning, feel free to make changes that work for you.
+As I said in the beginning, feel free to make changes that work for you and learn to build your instincts when it comes to making healthy choices.
 In the end, all that matters is that you lose the weight, gain healthy habits and feel better overall.
 Focus on those goals and you will be successful.

-If you have questions, feel free to ask in the comments below.
+If you have questions, feel free to ask in the comments below, or ask one of the coaches or veterans in the Hcg Diet Forums.
 If you would like me to add or expand a topic, please let me know- anything I can do to help us all succeed in becoming happy and healthy, I’m happy to do whatever I can!